-The OSC also maintains unfunded supplemental pension plans for certain full-time Commission members as described in Note 12(b).
+The OSC also maintains unfunded supplemental pension plans for its current and former Chairs and Vice-Chairs as described in Note 12(b).
 These plans are final salary pension plans, which provide benefits to members in the form of a guaranteed level of pension payable for life.
 The level of the target benefits provided depends on the members' length of service and their salary in the final years prior to retirement.
 In some plans, the target benefits are indexed with inflation.
-The target benefits are then offset by the benefits payable from the OPSPP (registered and supplemental plans), which is linked to inflation.
+The target benefits are then offset by the benefits payable from the OPSPP (registered and supplemental plans), which are linked to inflation.